 For much of 2021, I navigated life with a painful, chronic, non-healing condition.

-The only recently diagnosed ailment that had afflicted me since I was a teenager reached heights of agony words fail to describe.
+The only recently diagnosed ailment that had afflicted me since I was a teenager climbed to heights of agony words fail to describe.

 I reached my wits’ end, unable to cope with the relentless, debilitating pain.
 Until last year, I did not realize a person could sob for eight straight hours.